NoahYe123/ChatBot/README.md

 # ChatBot
-Multipurpose bot for Discord that brings positivity and joy during this time of loneliness and isolation.
+Multipurpose bot for Discord that brings positivity and joy during this time of loneliness and isolation! #iHateCorona

 Used discord.js (Node.js) which allows easy interaction with the Discord API.